Modena Weston

-Modena Weston (also referred to by her maiden name, Modena McColl; August 3, 1816 in Albany, New York - November 25, 1898 in Bay St. Louis, Mississippi) was a nurse for the Union during the American Civil War.
+Modena Weston ('; August 3, 1816 in Albany, New York - November 25, 1898 in Bay St. Louis, Mississippi) was a nurse for the Union during the American Civil War.

 Nursing career

 She enlisted in military service as a nurse in Iowa on September 1, 1861.
 Her service began with the 3rd Iowa Infantry Hospital.
 She quickly became a mother to the regiment, working to quell the numerous outbreaks of measles and smallpox.
 Weston moved to the Benton Barracks, where she was the only woman serving but the station had an adequate supply of sanitary goods.
 Conditions would not be as good as she moved with the regiment to Mexico, Missouri.
 Here she established a field hospital where the staff would remain as the regiment moved about.
 At this location, the water supply was poor and often contributed to further illness.
 In March 1862, her regiment was deployed to Pittsburg Landing, in anticipation of the conflict that would come to be known as the Battle of Shiloh.